SartajBhuvaji/cerealicious/README.md

-# cerealicious
+# Cerealicious
 A project under CPSC 5320 Visual Analytics

-A fun way to see nutrients in our milk and cereals
+A fun way to visualize nutrients in milk and cereals!

 # Motivation